saguilarDevel/schc-sigfox/fragmentation_examples/extended_ack.md

 #### Example Extended ACK format 1

 In the extended ACK format 1, each window is identify by the combination of these two values: the window number and the C bit.
-For each window, when the C bit is set to 1, the bitmap is not present, meaning no fragments where lost in that window.
+For each window, when the C bit is set to 1, the bitmap is not present, meaning that no fragments where lost in that window.
 In case the C bit is set to 0, the 7-bit bitmap is added.

 The example below shows the extended ACK format in a transmission of a 300-byte SCHC Packet with error in all transmission windows.
 Note that a 300-byte SCHC Packet requires 4 transmission windows and 28 SCHC fragments.
-In this example, instead of 4 downlink SCHC ACK, only 1 extended SCHC ACK is generated, reducing at lest 3 downlink messages (one for each window with errors except for the last one).
-The last window will always generate an ACK.

 ```text
 Extended ACK format 1: